-A student is not eligible for re-registration if he or she has an outstanding debt due the institution or to any other North Carolina technical or community college.
+Students are not eligible to register for additional classes if they have an outstanding debt due to the institution or to any other North Carolina technical or community college.

-Any student having an outstanding delinquent account is not allowed to graduate or receive his or her degree, diploma, or certificate.
+Students who have an outstanding delinquent account are not allowed to graduate or receive their degree, diploma, or certificate.
 Additionally, a transcript or record, or any information concerning the student's permanent record, is not forwarded to any other person or institution.

-A fee of \$ 25 is charged to students for each check returned for "insufficient funds".
+A fee of \$25 is charged to students for each check returned for "insufficient funds."
 No other personal checks will be accepted during that semester or the following semester.